Asymptotic Properties of a Special Solution to the (3,4) String Equation: Concluding Remarks.

 where $\mathcal{H}(x)$ is the Painlev\'{e} I Hamiltonian. \end{conjecture} The proof of this fact should follow from the results of this work, after some rather tedious calculations.
 From more involved formal calculations, it follows that the functions $U,V$ should behave like

 as $T\to \infty$.
-This conjecture is consistent with the theorems stated in the introduction. \item We showed that a $3\times 3$ Painlev\'{e} I parametrix became relevant in the critical $\eta<0$ limit.
+This conjecture is consistent with the theorems stated in the introduction.
+As observed in \cite{DHL2}, for any fixed $t_5$, the function $U$ satisfies the Boussinesq equation.
+The appearance of the Painlev\'{e} I transcendent on the critical surface here suggests that the above is a specific instance of the Type II Dubrovin Universality conjecture \cite{Dubrovin2,Dubrovin3} for the Boussinesq equation.
+To the knowledge of the author, this conjecture of the Boussinesq equation is largely unexplored.
+Although the class of solutions to the Boussinesq equation generated by the $(3,4)$ string equation is rather restricted (it contains only a finite-dimensional manifold of solutions), a proof of this conjecture in this case would shed light on the nature of the Dubrovin conjecture for higher-rank Hamiltonian PDEs. \item We showed that a $3\times 3$ Painlev\'{e} I parametrix became relevant in the critical $\eta<0$ limit.
 This parametrix, to our knowledge, has not been implemented in practice in any steepest descent analysis.
 There should be a 1-1 correspondence between solutions to this $3\times 3$ parametrix problem and the standard $2\times 2$ Painlev\'{e} I parametrix that appears more frequently in the literature.
 In principle, there should exist a monodromy map $\mathcal{M}$ which takes a solution to the $2\times 2$ problem with data $\{s_k\}$ to a solution to the $3\times 3$ problem with data $\{\nu_k\}$.
 A promising approach to this problem is suggested in \cite{JKT}, involving a generalized Laplace transform.
 This approach is applied to a closely related problem for Painlev\'{e} II by K. Liechty and D. Wang in \cite{LW}.
 In Appendix \ref{Appendix:P1-parametrix}, we have already conjectured part of this correspondence.
 We plan to work out this map in general in a later work. \end{enumerate}